polistat/content-2022/races/senate/SC.md

 ## About South Carolina
 South Carolina is historically a Republican-voting state.
-About 2/3 of its population is White, while about 1/4 is Black, making it an averagely non-diverse state.
+With a population of 5.1 million, South Carolina is the 23rd most populous state and the state with the eigth highest percentage of the population that is black at 27 percent.
+67 percent of the state is white, and the state has historically been solidly conservative.
 There are about 3.3 million registered voters in South Carolina, most of them being older citizens.

 ---